OTCompa/ZoneFbx/README.md

 - `-l`    Allows lightshafts to be included in the final export
 - `-f`    Allows festival models to be included in the final export
 - `-b`    Disables texture baking
+- `-j`    Exports all relevant LGB/SGB files as JSON for debugging purposes
+- `-i`    Allows light sources to be included in the final export

 https://streamable.com/tjg45n